We are still evolving

 According to a recent study, the Dutch have increased their height by 20 centimetres over the past 150 years.

 The common thinking was that it had to do with improved lifestyle—things like rising wealth, a healthy diet and good healthcare systems.
-But this new study points to another reason: evolution.
+But this new study points to another reason: humans are still evolving.

 “The main findings were that taller men had on average more children than shorter men in the Netherlands.
 These results are in contrast to findings in the US, where shorter women and average height men seem to have most children,” said Gert Stulp of the London School of Hygiene & Tropical Medicine, who led the study.